 Adjuncts are part-time faculty members, practicing professionals, who bring to the classroom a special connection between theory and practice.

-All students who attend Caldwell College must take specific courses to satisfy general education requirements.
-The Core curriculum affirms Caldwell College’s commitment to a liberal arts education as well as its commitment to our Catholic Dominican tradition.
-Students should consult their Caldwell College catalog for a delineation of the Core requirements.
+All students who attend Caldwell University must take specific courses to satisfy general education requirements.
+The Core curriculum affirms Caldwell University’s commitment to a liberal arts education as well as its commitment to our Catholic Dominican tradition.
+Students should also consult their Caldwell University catalog for information on Core requirements specific to their major.

 Credit hours/semester hours